hannahilea/BongoBoard/README.md

         ```
     The Feather will then be visible in Finder; mine showed up as `FTHR840BOOT`

-4. In the terminal, cd onto the Feather and clone this repository onto it.
+4. In the terminal, cd onto the Feather and clone this repository onto it at the top level.

 ### Dev notes